agoogleuser/EmbeddedNotes_Obsidian/Compiler/Compiler.md

 5- [[Optimizer]] (Optional)
 6- [[Symbol Table Generator]]

 The Final Output of this process is the assembly code  for the target.`file.asm`, which is forwarded to the next step : [[Assembler]].
+Additionally, in the last stage, a temporary files are made for the Symbol Table Generator that is required by the linking process at the end of building the project.